-5.4.2 LP VAPOR PIPE SIZING
+5.4.2- LP Vapor Pipe Sizing

-To properly use this chart, find the kW rating of the generator in the left column, and trace to the right.
-The number to the right is the maximum length (measured in feet / meters) allowed for the pipe sizes on top.
+To properly use this chart, find the kVA rating of the generator in the left column, and trace to the right.
+The number to the right is the maximum length (measured in meters/feet) allowed for the pipe sizes on top.
 The pipe sizes are measured by inside diameter (ID) to include any fittings, valves (must be full flow), elbows, tees or angles.
-Add 2.5ft. (.76m) per any bend, tee or angle in the pipe to the overall distance.
+Add 0.76m (2.5 feet) per any bend, tee or angle in the pipe to the overall distance.